stablyhq/stably-runner-action/README.md

 6. Merge the pull request into the `master` branch

-Your action is now published

-For information about versioning your action, see [Versioning](https://github.com/actions/toolkit/blob/master/docs/action-versioning.md)
+You can now draft a relase.
+For information more info see [Versioning](https://github.com/actions/toolkit/blob/master/docs/action-versioning.md)

 ## Validating the Action

-You can now validate the action by referencing it in a workflow file.
-For example, [`ci.yml`](./.github/workflows/ci.yml) demonstrates how to reference an action in the same repository.
+[`ci.yml`](./.github/workflows/ci.yml) is a workflow that runs and validates the action

 </details>